astronomer/airflow-guides/guides_in_progress/airflow-dbt.md

        return dependency_list

     def clean_selected_task_nodes(selected_models):
-       """Clean up the naming of the "selected" nodes so they match the structure what is coming out generate_all_model_dependencies function.
-This function doesn't create a list of dependencies between selected nodes (that happens in generate_dag_dependencies) it's just cleaning up the naming of the nodes and outputting them as a list""" selected_nodes = []
+       """Clean up the naming of the "selected" nodes so they match the structure of what is coming out of the generate_all_model_dependencies function.
+This function doesn't create a list of dependencies between selected nodes (that happens in generate_dag_dependencies), rather it's just cleaning up the naming of the nodes and outputting them as a list""" selected_nodes = []
        for node in selected_models: